ordina-jworks/ordina-jworks.github.io/_posts/2018-06-26-viroreact.md

 <ViroARScene>
 ```

-Just like many other components, the Scene comes in 2 variations: ViroScene and ViroARScene.
+Just like many other components, the Scene comes in two variations: `ViroScene` and `ViroARScene`.
-As the name suggests ViroARScene is used for Augmented Reality applications
+As the name suggests `ViroARScene` is used for Augmented Reality applications
-while the ViroScene is meant for Virtual Reality.
+while the `ViroScene` is meant for Virtual Reality.

 A [ViroSceneNavigator](https://docs.viromedia.com/docs/scene-navigation) is used to navigate between these scenes.
 ```xml